needle-mirror/com.unity.recorder/Documentation~/KnownIssues.md

 This page lists some known issues and limitations that you might experience with the Recorder.
 It also gives basic instructions to help you work around them.

+>**Note:** The AOV Image Sequence recorder included in this version of the Recorder package is marked for deprecation and will be removed in Recorder 5.0.0.

 #### Recording slowdown with concurrent Movie Recorders

 **Limitation:** The Unity Editor playback process might substantially slow down if you perform concurrent recordings with multiple Movie Recorders, particularly with large image resolutions (full HD or higher).